johnwargo/moddable-helper/readme.md

 If you have an issue with this module, don't email the author, submit an [issue](https://github.com/johnwargo/moddable-helper/issues) in this repository instead.

-I built this project for the community, so if you have an enhancement, fix, or change for the project please submit a [Pull Request](https://github.com/johnwargo/moddable-helper/pulls).
+I built this project for the community, so if you have an enhancement, fix, or change for the project, please submit a [Pull Request](https://github.com/johnwargo/moddable-helper/pulls).

 ## Background